Skip to main content

 What is urge surfing?

-How long do cravings typically last?
+How long does a craving last?

-Does urge surfing really work?
+Does urge surfing make a craving disappear?